runirudh/EPLstats/README.md

  -  half time score data can also be predicted from these models.

- -  fit halftime model. create pipeline for providing X feature parameters through ipywidgets for prediction of game, apply trained model and output results of halftime.
+ -  fit halftime model. create function to input X parameters through ipywidgets for prediction of game score, apply trained model and output results of halftime.

  -  add halftime score data to X. Make new prediction for fulltime score (compare to model w/o halftime score). merge and compare outputs